 Below is a list of some of the houses that I have found details of and in some cases these buildings are still standing.
 Click the links to find out more.

-Anstie Grange, Hoimwood, Surrey.
+Anstie Grange, Holmwood, Surrey.
 Home of Adm Sir Leopold George Heath and his son Cuthbert Eden Heath.

 Chorley Hall, Lancaster.
 Home of John Crompton.